bugraaydin/disk-scheduling-sim/README.md

 - **LOOK**
 - **CLOOK**

 For a given set of disk requests, total time, average waiting time and standard deviation of waiting time is outputted.
-(Rotational latency is disregarded.)

 ## Requirements